dana/perl-IPC-Transit/README.md

 I am not satisfied with not supporting Windows, but it is considered secondary.
-I am open to the possibility of adding abstractions for this kind of support as long as it doesn't greatly affect the primary goals.
+I am open to the possibility of adding abstractions for this kind of support as long as it doesn't impact the primary goals.

 # COPYRIGHT